azavea/raster-vision/docs/examples.rst

 Data:

 * The imagery can only be downloaded after filling in this `request form <http://www2.isprs.org/commissions/comm3/wg4/data-request-form2.html>`_.
 After your request is granted, follow the link to 'POTSDAM 2D LABELING' and download and unzip ``4_Ortho_RGBIR.zip`` into a directory, and then upload to S3 if desired.
-(This step uses the same imagery as :ref:`rv2_potsdam semantic segmentation`.)
+(This step uses the same imagery as :ref:`potsdam semantic segmentation`.)
 * Download the `processed labels <https://github.com/azavea/raster-vision-data/releases/download/v0.0.1/cowc-potsdam-labels.zip>`_ and unzip.
 These files were generated from the `COWC car detection dataset <https://gdo152.llnl.gov/cowc/>`_ using `some scripts <https://github.com/azavea/raster-vision/tree/master/rastervision/examples/object_detection/cowc_potsdam_data_prep/>`_.
 TODO: Get these scripts into runnable shape.

 Arguments: